 Realizing this freed me from the impending paralysis and changed my approach to planning for this adventure.
-Rather than attempting to anticipate and personally resolve every eventuality — which would have been nearly impossible — I could focus on my core competencies and delegate everything else to the experts.
+Rather than attempting to anticipate and personally resolve every eventuality — which would have been impossible — I could focus on my core competencies and delegate everything else to the experts.
 This also helped me better identify and allocate any additional resources, such as cash for towing, as needed.

 2 — Conditions Will Never Be (or Rarely Are) "Just Right" to Take Action

-People winced when I said that I’d be funding my adventure from savings, gasped when I told them that I would submit my resignation from a company I loved, and were downright incensed when I said that I probably wouldn’t see Karie for the duration of the trip.
+People winced when I said that I’d be funding my adventure from savings, gasped when I told them that I would submit my resignation from a company I loved, and were downright incensed when I said that I probably wouldn’t see my wife for the duration of the trip.

 3 — Plan, but Remain Flexible and Open to the Surprises Life Has in Store

 The sliding metal door had been replaced by a screen door, and a kitchenette had been annexed to the back of the cell.
 Two armoires side by side served as both closets and dividing wall to give the illusion of two separate bedrooms.
 And the shared metal toilet and sink were next to my cot, which was bolted to the floor.

 I guess I was just eager to take off my riding suit and crank up the air conditioner, which had been prominently pictured throughout the listing, but, as our luck would have it, was nowhere to be found in the apartment.

 I knocked on Julio’s door to let him know about the missing AC.
 “No aire?”
 He asked in Spanish, as if an AC unit is the sort of thing one can overlook when it’s a hundred degrees outside and the humidity level is just slightly drier than underwater.